Down to Earth candle glowing beside a bed in a softly lit bedroom, creating a cozy and calming nighttime atmosphere

 • Put your phone on Do Not Disturb

-• Switch from overhead lights to warm, ambient lighting
+• Switch from overhead lighting to warm, ambient light

-Your candle becomes a visual cue that the day is closing by gently telling your body it’s time to rest.
+Your candle becomes the transition point — a visual signal that the day is closing.

 Just as opening your ritual matters, closing it intentionally helps your brain complete the cycle.